Pemba Island Tanzania Travel Guide

 Concentrate your stay around Chake Chake.
 Explore Mkama Ndume Ruins, Pujini Ruins, and Ras Mkumbuu Ruins.
 Walk through old sections of Chake Chake and Wete.

-Concentrate on the island’s agricultural heart plus fresh fish.
-Take multiple spice tours of farms.
+Center on the island’s agricultural heart plus fresh fish.
+Take multiple spice farm tours.
 Spend time at Chake Chake Market.

 Prioritize the north and west coasts for marine adventures.
 Reside at a resort with a dive center.
 Plan multiple dive days to explore the Pemba Channel.

-Choose a family-friendly a vacation spot with a pool and safe beach.
+Choose a family-oriented-friendly a vacation spot that has a pool and safe beach.
 Include Kidike Flying Fox Sanctuary.
-Plan gentle boat trips to sandbanks.
+Plan gentle boat excursions to sandbanks.

 Focus on traditional Swahili and Arabic architectural influences in Chake Chake and Wete.
 Observe carved doors, building styles.